-Every Commission and department within a Commission must also have an emergency fan-out list that resides within the departmental emergency and business continuity plan.
+In addition to the emergency alerting system, Send Word Now®, every Commission and department within a Commission must also have an emergency fan-out list that resides within the departmental emergency and business continuity plan.
 Directors should have a copy of this list and the capability of contacting staff that may be needed to work during an emergency in Markham.

-6.1.1 Authority to Activate the Emergency Plan
+6.1.1 Authority to Activate the Emergency Response Plan

-Markham's Chief Administrative Officer (CAO) and the Fire Chief or their alternates have the authority to activate the Emergency Plan and assemble the required staff at the EOC.
+Markham's Chief Administrative Officer (CAO) and the Fire Chief or their alternates have the authority to activate the Emergency Response Plan and assemble the required staff at the EOC.
 The CAO will inform the Mayor of the activation and maintain regular communication with the Mayor throughout the emergency.